Mathematics Placement Exam

 algebra topics.
 Typically this test takes between 1 and 2 hours to complete.
 The exam

-needs to be completed in a single sitting.
-So please make sure you have a few hours
+needs to be completed in a single sitting, so please make sure you have a few hours

 of time available before beginning the exam.

-Math Placement Exam - For Placement Into Calculus.
+Mathematics Placement Exam - For Placement Into Calculus.
 This exam is also made up

 of thirty questions, and these thirty questions cover college algebra and trigonometry